cadizm/linear-algebra-for-ml-ds/probability-statistics/week-1/README.md

 The event of rolling 2 6's is 1 and the sample space of total possible rolls (outcomes) is 36.

-# Complement of event probability
+# Complement of Event Probability

 If an event has a probability of occurring 75%, then the complement event or the probability that it does not occur is 25%.